-When Will visited the Cheney Food Pantry three months ago, he didn’t think he’d be back.
+When Will visited the Cheney Food Bank three months ago, he didn’t think he’d be back.
 But he also wasn’t expecting to get laid off from his construction job.

 Will’s income helps provide for his two daughters, eleven and two, and his wife, who takes care of the kids while he travels throughout Washington for his work.
 But his wife has MS, which makes keeping up with their energetic little ones difficult at times.
 “She’s amazing.
 She doesn’t give herself enough credit,” said Will.